The history of seller financing.

 - A title search to rule out any additional owners or lienholders.

-- An inspection of the property to identify any potentially major problems.
+- A property inspection to identify any potentially major problems.

-- Hiring an attorney to review the documents so there are no surprises down the road.
+- Hiring an attorney to review documents and ensure no surprises down the road.

-- If the seller still owes money to their own lender, the buyer may be required to come up with a hefty down payment that the seller will be using to pay off the remaining balance of their own loan.
+- If the seller still owes money to a lender, the buyer may be required to come up with a hefty down payment for the seller to use to pay off their loan balance.

-Although it’s not possible to predict the future, as economic conditions rise and fall and legislation comes and goes it’s expected that seller financing will likely continue to have its place in the mortgage lending arena as an appropriate response to these factors and as an alternative option to buyers and sellers alike.
+Although we can’t predict the future, as economic conditions change and new laws pass, seller financing will likely play a key role in mortgage lending.
+It’s an appropriate response to economic and legal changes, and a viable option for buyers and sellers alike.

-For more information on seller financing and your options if you’ve provided or are thinking of providing seller financing, contact Alvernia Capital Management
+For more information on seller financing, contact Alvernia Capital Management.